peter-leonov/type-predicate-generator/README.md

 };
 ```

-Expects `strict: true`, otherwise every type is nullable which defends the purpose.
+1. Expects `strict: true`, otherwise every type is nullable which defends the purpose.

-Avoid trivial aliases like `type X = Y` as TypeScript erases the information about that `X` is an alias to `Y` and they effectively become the same type.
-This produces extra code for `X` where it would be just a shared predicate function like `const isX = isY` or `function isX(…) { return isY() }`.
+1. Avoid trivial aliases like `type X = Y` as TypeScript erases the information about that `X` is an alias to `Y` and they effectively become the same type.
+This produces duplicate code for `X` where it would be just a shared predicate function like `const isX = isY` or `function isX(…) { return isY() }`.
+It is possible to fix by considering AST nodes in addition to symbols and type objects, but it's not a common use case, so for now not handled properly.

 ## Prior art